There’s a common stereotype that making good money as an artist is nearly impossible.

 Some ideas on how you can contribute to the social life of your community while gaining experience and earning money:

-- Offer painting (or whatever is your specialty) classes or one-day workshops to adults, kids or high-schoolers in your local community center.
+- Offer painting (or whatever your specialty is) classes or one-day workshops to adults, kids or high-schoolers in your local community center

 Teaching online courses can be a better option for reaching a wider audience.
 However, tutoring several people at the same time will be much more difficult online than face-to-face.